SpiderRock/SpiderRock-Connect-SDK/MLink/README.md

 Note that stripes are exclusive, if a ticker is found within a specfic stripe, it will not be available in another.
+Ending ticker is not included in a stripe.

 ### Websocket Active Latency